Cycloctane/pylibcue/README.rst

 cueprint
 ^^^^^^^^

-pylibcue also provides a command line tool ``cueprint.py`` to dump information from CUE sheet. (python version of cuetools ``cueprint`` and ``cuebreakpoints``)
+pylibcue also provides a command line tool ``cueprint.py`` to dump all information from CUE sheet. (python version of cuetools ``cueprint`` and ``cuebreakpoints``)

+Use ``cueprint.py`` to see how many fields pylibcue can extract from CUE sheet:

 .. code-block:: bash